Aneurysmal Bone Cyst

-Most often, an aneurysmal bone cyst is diagnosed with an X-ray or MRI examination of the damaged bone.
-Diagnostic imaging has traditionally relied on a combination of plain X-ray studies, CT scan, nuclear medicine bone scan and MRI.
-Of all these procedures, MRI is the imaging choice for a complete assessment of the aneurysmal bone cyst, especially in the spine, to determine the extent of spinal cord and nerve compression.
-MRI routinely detects the multiple blood-filled spaces and walls (septae) separating the spaces.
-Research investigations confirmed with pathologic proof that the septae (seen on ultrasound and MRI) separating the blood filled spaces indeed represent the "solid" elements of the destructive tumor requiring treatment.
-After the cyst is identified on the X-ray or MRI examination, a biopsy (procedure to take a small sample of tissue) will be performed either by an interventional radiologist or by a surgeon.
+Of all these procedures, MRI is often the best imaging choice for a complete assessment of the aneurysmal bone cyst and the surrounding structures, especially for ABCs in the spine.
+MRI routinely detects the multiple blood-filled cystic spaces and walls (septae) separating the cysts.
+These septae, together with the internal lining of the cyst walls, represent the "solid" elements of the destructive tumor requiring treatment.
+After the ABC is seen on the X-ray or MRI, a biopsy (procedure to take a small sample of tissue) will be performed to confirm the diagnosis.

-When designing therapy for aneurysmal bone cysts, our radiologists took the following into consideration.
-The ideal therapy would kill the solid tumor (fibroproliferative stromal) cells, inhibit or kill the giant cell-like osteoclasts, inhibit angiogenesis (VEGF activity), inhibit the destructive enzymes known as MMP (matrix metalloproteinase), and trigger the body to heal the affected bone with new bone.
-The interventional radiology treatment of aneurysmal bone cyst involves a series (one every 3 months) of treatment injections of a drug known as doxycycline (injected as a foam).
-The therapy is usually performed an outpatient procedure with minimal recovery time and often also relieves the bone pain produced by the cyst.
-The treatment injections are precisely guided with either ultrasound "cameras", live X-ray machines (fluoroscopy), or CT scan.
-The doxycycline is injected in a sustained-released form that prolongs the therapeutic effect of treatment and prevents rapid washout of the drug in the aneurysmal bone cyst tissue and vascular spaces.
-After precise injection of the doxycycline foam, the openings of the bones are sealed as the needles are removed.
-Finally, numbing medicine (a local anesthetic) is injected in the tissues surrounding the needle entry sites to reduce pain from the procedure.
+The therapy is performed as an outpatient procedure with minimal recovery time.
+Much of the bone pain caused by the ABC is usually relieved within one or two treatments.
+The injections are precisely guided with ultrasound cameras, live X-ray machines (fluoroscopy), or CT scans.
+The doxycycline is injected in a sustained-released thick fluid or foam that prolongs the therapeutic effect of treatment and prevents rapid washout of the drug from the aneurysmal bone cyst into the bloodstream.
+After precise injection of the doxycycline foam, the openings of the bones are sealed as the needles are removed to minimize any bleeding.
+Finally, numbing medicine (a local anesthetic) is injected in the tissues surrounding the needle entry sites to reduce post-procedure pain.

 Will my child be awake during the procedure?